adammichaelwood/adammichaelwood.github.io/_posts/2014-02-24-liberty-is-a-diy-project.md

 Moreover, it takes some real intellectual bravery to focus on the dangerous thing (cutting-edge content) instead of on the safe thing (fixing grammar and spelling).

 Most writers (myself included) don't have the guts for this, and we re-read and re-edit our work toward unattainable "perfection," instead of being out there doing what we should be doing: figuring shit out and telling people about it.

+### It's About Liberty

+There was the beginning of an idea way back in <em>Bourbon for Breakfast</em>.
+The idea grew and matured through <em>A Beautiful Anarchy</em>.
+Tucker's latest vision, [Liberty.me](http://liberty.me), is the embodiment of the idea, and this book is the heralding announcment that the idea has officially arrived.

+The idea?

+Liberty is not a political platform, and Freedom is not an economic program.

+Individual liberty, and freedom for all humanity, is a way of life.
+It is a worldview.
+It is an Open Source project to which all people are lead contributors with full commit privileges.

+We do not ask for Liberty.
+We liberate ourselves.
+We do not demand Freedom.
+We free each other.